RooyyDoe/browser-technologies-2021/README.md

   margin: 0px auto;
   }
   ```
   This browser also had some issues with aligning the `headlines` of every page to the center.
-This happend, because I had not use the right styling for this.
-I was using `align-self: center`, but I just needed to give it a `margin: 0px auto`.
-It is not that the `firefox` browser did not support this feature, because I have used this feature more than once.
+This happened, because I had not used the right styling for this.
+I was using `align-self: center`, but I just needed to give it a `margin: 0px auto` and then it was fixed.

   I still have an issue with the `tabbing` through the survey pages.
 It does not recognize an `<a href="">` element when it is tabbed.
-On all the other elements there will be a blue outlining whenever the users tabs through, but not on the `a` element.
+On all the other elements there will be a blue outlining whenever the user tabs through, but not on the `a` element.
 I have not fixed this problem, becaus I did not know how to do that.
-  In the gif under here you see that I can tab on the `a` element but it will not put an outline around it.
+  In the gif under here you see that I can tab on the `a` element, but it will not put an outline around it.

   ![firefox_bug](https://im6.ezgif.com/tmp/ezgif-6-53d60bc66c80.gif)